Champ-Dog/kontent-conference/docs/event-model.md

 *Could it work for IoT devices, voice-enabled digital assistants, and chatbots?*

 I've largely covered this above.
 As these questions are mostly to help with thinking and planning, and my responses are largely "thinking out loud," I don't see much value in straining the point.

+However, some of the CTAs discussed above may not work as well in particular channels.
+For example, and embedded map to plan a route isn't useful for a digital assistant, although an email form to receive more information might be.